 So entities do appear in queries, and Google receives a lot of queries a day (as does Microsoft and Yahoo).

-A patent from Google granted last year from the same authors as the patent on extracting entities and data about them in queries, Marius Pasca and Benjamin Van Durme, describes how Google might be mining text for classes and instances of objects (entities) from text.
+A patent from Google granted last year from the same authors as the patent on extracting entities and data about them in queries, Marius Pasca and Benjamin Van Durme, describes how Google might be mining text for semantic classes and instances of objects (entities) from the text.
 When the patent says text, they mean (in this instance) of collections of web pages and query logs.

 The patent uses the language “classes” and “instances”, and it’s important knowing what it means by those words.
 A class is a type of property value for objects, such as “presidents” or “stamps” or “cities”.
 An instance is either a one time example of an entity from one of those classes such as “George Washington,” or the “Inverted Jenny” stamp or “Princeton”, or a subclass of class, so lions are a subclass of animals.